engineer-work/Join-Company/war_prediction/human_uncertainty_pain_based_on_eduction.md

 ---

-# To Stop the Unwanted, Focus good Ambition.
+# To Stop the Unwanted Problem, Try to Focus good Ambition without Spoil other life.

 **🎤 “The Unseen Truth of Life” (final version with all examples)**